-Though the name sounds exotic, de Quervain’s tenosynovitis—a condition caused by constriction or pinching of the wrist tendons at the base of the thumb—can arise from such simple tasks as lifting a laundry basket, putting away groceries, swinging a golf club or tennis racket, or even lifting babies.
+Though the name sounds exotic, de Quervain’s tenosynovitis—a condition caused by constriction or pinching of the wrist tendons at the base of the thumb—can arise from such simple tasks as lifting a laundry basket, putting away groceries, or even lifting babies.
 The condition is named after the Swiss surgeon who first identified it.
 The constriction can lead to swelling and pain that makes daily activities difficult.

 Noting that de Quervain’s is most common in women between the ages of 30 and 50, J. Grant Thomson, MD, director of Yale Medicine’s Hand & Microsurgery Program, says he sees it most often in women, but usually cannot identify a specific cause.
 “The condition may be associated with repetitive stress, pregnancy, or rheumatoid arthritis, but often just appears for no apparent reason” he says.

 More research is needed to understand the exact cause of de Quervain's tenosynovitis.
 Doctors know that the symptoms are caused by a compression of two tendons (that attach muscle to bone) that pass through the wrist near the lower thumb on the way to the hand.
 The compression causes pain with activities that rely on repetitive hand or wrist motion.

 People with de Quervain’s typically experience pain in the wrist while pinching, grasping, making a fist, or stretching the wrist towards the small finger.
 Swelling and stiffness can also occur.

 Sometimes de Quervain’s also brings pain and swelling near the base of the thumb.
 The pain may even radiate to the forearm.